Fallin7/Technical-Test-Ortu/README.md

     ./notebooks/BigDataRoadAccident.ipynb

 ## Running Python script
-If you want to execute the test code in a single script, you can navigate to the 'src' folder and run the Python script called 'test_ortu.py' with the command:
+If you want to execute the test code in a single script, you can navigate to the 'src' folder, you can install the requirements.txt with the command:

+    pip requirement.txt

+And then you can run the Python script called 'test_ortu.py' with the command:

     python test_ortu.py